Skip to main content

 Incoming traffic to GitHub

 If you use the GitHub Enterprise "Enable IP allow list", the Infracost GitHub App will automatically add the required IP address to your GitHub organization's IP allow list.
-If you need to do that manually, please allow incoming traffic from 3.133.40.66 to your GitHub instance port 443 (or whatever port you use); this is the IP address used by Infracost Cloud services to call the integration.
+If you need to do that manually, please allow incoming traffic from the following IP addresses to your GitHub instance port 443 (or whatever port you use); these are the IP addresses used by Infracost Cloud services to call the integration:

 Outgoing traffic from GitHub